City snapshots: Help us expand

 More about Boston and how to help »

-Of the cities we've mapped so far, Indianapolis has the lowest leak rate.
+Of the cities we’ve mapped so far, Indianapolis has the lowest number of leaks.
 Our readings indicate an average of about one leak for every 200 miles we drove.

 Why Indianapolis has fewer leaks »

 We mapped four cities in the Los Angeles Area: Chino, Inglewood, Pasadena, and Orange.
 In the areas surveyed we found one leak for roughly every four to six miles we drove.

 More about the Los Angeles Area and how to help »

 New York City has an older infrastructure that includes corrosion-prone cast iron pipes.
 Our readings indicate an average of about one leak for each mile we drove.

 More about Staten Island and how to help »

 More than half of Syracuse’s pipes are more than 50 years old.
 Our readings indicate an average of about one leak for every two miles we drove.

 More about Syracuse and how to help »